 Dodd wrote her first commissioned article in 2010, which was about her experiences of life a year after graduating, written for the Artists Newsletters degree supplement.
 In the same year she had her first solo show ‘Life in Paper’ showing three years work produced in or on paper.
 She also had work shown in New York as part of an artist book exhibition at the Williamsburg Art & Historical Centre which was later purchased for their collection.

 She had her first artists’ residency in 2011 at Arena Gallery and Studios which finished with a solo show and an artist talk.
 She has since used residencies to engage the local community in art projects.
 This started in 2012 when she first worked on a community based project for Wigan Libraries, working with children to re-use books to make trees.
-The opportunity to become Wigan libraries artist in residence came about during this project, which she continues to be.
+The opportunity to become Wigan libraries artist in residence came about during this project, which she continued residing as for four years

 Dodd was also one of the SCIBase artists whose work ‘Building Blocks of life’ was shown in Stockholm Independent Art Fair Supermarket 2012.
-She has shown more recently with them in Jamestown USA, Leeds, England and Liverpool, England.
+She has shown more recently with them in Jamestown USA, Leeds and Liverpool.

 Also in 2012 an image of 'Unilocular Slope' from the 'Human Nature' installation was shown on a huge screen as part of the Art Takes Times Square billboard event, at Broadway between 43rd Street and 44th Street, New York City, USA.

 In the same year Dodd spent a month in a residency program working with the community as part of an empty shop project ‘Comma’ and later that year she spent another month working in a residency at the Royal Liverpool University Hospital for the Bluecoat Display Centre.